pmq20/node-packer/node/doc/api/net.md

 * Returns: {boolean}

 Sends data on the socket.
-The second parameter specifies the encoding in the case of a string — it defaults to UTF8 encoding.
+The second parameter specifies the encoding in the case of a string.
+It defaults to UTF8 encoding.

 Returns `true` if the entire data was flushed successfully to the kernel buffer.
 Returns `false` if all or part of the data was queued in user memory.
 [`'drain'`][] will be emitted when the buffer is again free.

-The optional `callback` parameter will be executed when the data is finally written out - this may not be immediately.
+The optional `callback` parameter will be executed when the data is finally written out, which may not be immediately.

 See `Writable` stream [`write()`][stream_writable_write] method for more information.

-## net.connect()
+## `net.connect()`

 Aliases to
 [`net.createConnection()`][`net.createConnection()`].